CailinBellWold/HTML-CSS-and-Git-Code-Refactor/README.md

 4. Heading attributes follow sequential ordering.
     - Headings correspond to document structure related to importance of content, rather than size of text displayed.
 5. Title element updated with descriptive title.
-    -Title updated from "webpage" to more descriptive "Digital Marketing | Horiseon"
+    - Title updated from "webpage" to more descriptive "Digital Marketing | Horiseon"

 ## Screen Shot